jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 ---

 By nine o'clock, the party had found its rhythm.
-Music playeda mix of current pop and throwback classics.
+Music played—a mix of current pop and throwback classics.
 People danced in the living room, clustered in conversation in the kitchen, spread out on the back patio.
 It was loud and chaotic and perfect.

 Sophia found herself by the snack table, refilling her drink, when Emma appeared.